Dictionary / Arabic - Turkish Terminology

 FADHÎLAH- فضيلة

-As for the sincere student of the hikmah of Qur’an, he is an ‘abd.
-But he does not stoop to performing ‘ibâdah even to the greatest of creatures.
-He is also an esteemed (‘azîz) ‘abd who does not consider a thing like Jannah, which is the immense benefit, the purpose of ‘ibâdah.
+As for the sincere student of the hikmah of the Qur’an, he is an ‘abd.
+But he does not stoop to performing ‘ibâdah, even to the greatest of creatures.
+He is also an esteemed (‘azîz) ‘abd who does not consider an immense benefit like Jannah the aim of his ‘ibâdah.
 Its true student is also humble; he is virtuous and mild.
-But, he does not willingly stoop to abasing himself before anything other than his Fâtir outside the sphere of His permission.
+But he does not willingly stoop to abasing himself before anything other than his Fâtir outside the sphere of His permission.
 He is also poor and weak; he knows his poverty and weakness.
-But through the wealth belonging to the âkhirah which his Mâlik, Who is Karîm, has treasured for him, he has no need, and since he relies on the infinite Qoudrah of his Sayyîd, he is strong.
-He also acts and strives only for the sake of Allah, for the pleasure of Allah and fadhîlah.
+But, through the wealth belonging to the âkhirah, which his Mâlik, Who is Karîm, has treasured for him, he has no need, and since he relies on the infinite Qoudrah of his Sayyîd, he is strong.
+He also acts and strives only for the sake of Allah, for gaining the pleasure and acceptance of Allah and fadhîlah.

 The Twelfth Word/Second Principle